-A commercial applicator (licensed operator) shall personally supervise or inspect be considered in charge of all pest control work and/or services performed.
+A commercial applicator (licensed operator) shall be considered in charge of all pest control work and/or services performed.
 Commercial applicators shall be readily available and shall maintain a supervisory position over all pest control agents performing work in the classification or classifications for which the commercial applicator is licensed.
 No more than 20 registered agents shall be supervised by any one commercial applicator.
 The license holder shall assign supervisory charge of commercial applicators over registered technicians.
 If evidence shows a registered technician commits a violation of Arkansas Pest Control Law or Rules and Regulations the license holder shall be required to identify the technicians supervising commercial applicator.
-A verification of this shall be made on the monthly report of work performed, signed by the licensed operator.
-If evidence shows a commercial applicator and/or applicators are the licensed operator fails to comply with this provision, he shall be considered as if no longer in charge of the license holder's pest control operation, and the commercial applicator (and/or applicators) and license holder's licenses licenses become holder's licenses licenses shall be deemed invalid in accordance with the provisions of the Pest Control Law.
+If evidence shows a commercial applicator and/or applicators are no longer in charge of the license holder's pest control operation, the commercial applicator (and/or applicators) and license holder's licenses shall be deemed invalid in accordance with the provisions of the Pest Control Law.